fedrq - Man Page

 check-configVerify fedrq configuration.
 Only has --debug and --dump to dump the config. --dump requires tomli-w.

 pkgsFind the packages that match a list of package specs.
-Allows --whatprovides like functionality with --resolve-packages.
+Allows --whatprovides-like functionality with the --resolve-packages flag.

 subpkgsFind the subpackages provided by a list of SRPMs.
-Doesn't have --src, because subpkgs aren't SRPMs.
+Doesn't support a --src flag, because subpkgs aren't SRPMs.

 wrAlias for whatrequires